polotno-project/polotno-node/README.md

 ## Usage on the cloud

-`polotno-node` should work by default on AWS Lambda.
-But in some cloud providers you may need to do extra steps to reduce function size.

 ### AWS EC2

 EC2 has some troubles with loading fonts.
 To fix the issue install Google Chrome, it will load all required libraries.